pirpyn/gdb-syntax-vscode/README.md

 ## Features

-This extention provides a grammar file to parse and color GDB command files.
+This extension provides a grammar file to parse and color GDB command files.

 ![Color highlight](images/basic.png)